The genealogy of branching Brownian motion with absorption

-We also emphasize that the Bolthausen-Sznitman coalescent describes precisely the ultrametric structure that is expected to emerge in the low-temperature regime of mean-field spin glass models such as the well-known Sherrington-Kirkpatrick model.
+We also emphasize that the Bolthausen--Sznitman coalescent describes precisely the ultrametric structure that is expected to emerge in the low-temperature regime of mean-field spin glass models such as the well-known Sherrington--Kirkpatrick model.
 This is perhaps not a coincidence, as the model which we study here may be seen as a degenerate form of spin glass models, with the position of the particles being approximately given by a Gaussian field with a covariance structure which is closely related to their genealogy.